 Where the design community meets.

-New York, NY Product Designer at Postlight Joined about 4 years ago
+New York, NY Product Designer at Postlight Joined over 4 years ago

 My fiancé ended up having similar issues .
 The RAM was the culprit, despite not failing any of the checks I did in the debug.
 We ended up needing to reinstall the stock Apple RAM and had to do a warranty call for the RAM we got from Corsair.
 Haven't had an issue since replacing the RAM with the new units from Corsair.